-Georgia law gives you a right to recover money for ALL your injuries and other costs related to your accident.
+Georgia law gives you a right to recover money for ALL your injuries and other costs related to your accident, no matter who is at fault.
 But insurance companies can be stubborn about paying claims.
 By being proactive in the days after your accident, you increase your chance for a full financial recovery.

 Always call for emergency medical help if anyone needs it.
 If your injuries are not too serious, there are also some simple things you can do at the scene that will help you present a strong claim later.
 These include: